bernotieno/gravion-dt/internal/readme.md

 3. **`dataset_utils.go`** - Contains utility functions to enhance data extraction.
 4. **`splitting.go`** - Splits the dataset into training and test sets.

-## Installation

-To use this package, clone the repository and import it in your Go project.

 ```sh
 # Clone the repository
 git clone https://github.com/bernotieno/dt.git